inanbruneli/time-tracking-dashboard-main/README.md

-# Frontend Mentor - Launch countdown timer solution
+# Frontend Mentor - Time tracking dashboard

-This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
+This is a solution to the [Time tracking dashboard](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).

 ## Table of contents